-Unemployment rate at 3.1% as of June 2017; Employment rate continues to increase
+Unemployment rate at 3.1% as of June 2017; employment rate continues to increase

 The unemployment rate for PMETs fell slightly from 3.1 per cent in June 2016 to 3 per cent in June 2017, and their long-term unemployment rate also improved from 0.9 per cent to 0.7 per cent in the same period.

-MOM said this could have been aided by enhancements to programmes that assist PMETs, especially those aged 40 and over, in securing employment.
+MOM said this could have been due to enhancements to programmes that assist PMETs, especially those aged 40 and over, in securing employment.

 However, unemployment among non-PMETs rose in 2017 from 4.2 per cent in June 2016 to 4.5 per cent in June this year.